brumka/PiHole-DOT/README.md

 Using [PiHole](https://pi-hole.net/) is a  popular way to filter out ads, malware, and trackers.
 It is easy to install and has excellent UI.
 PiHole comes with the built in [dnsmasq](https://en.wikipedia.org/wiki/Dnsmasq) DNS resolver as well as the [lighttpd](https://en.wikipedia.org/wiki/Lighttpd) web server.

 For quite a few years, PiHole been doing great job for me.
-I first installed it, just like many, on RasberryPi 3+ SBC, but later switched to [AtomicPI](https://ameridroid.com/products/atomic-pi) to get a full 1GB NIC and to avoid the imminent failure or RPi's SD card.
+I first installed it, just like many, on RasberryPi 3+ SBC, but later switched to [AtomicPI](https://ameridroid.com/products/atomic-pi) to get a full gigabit NIC and to avoid the imminent failure or RPi's SD card.
 AtomicPI comes with the on-board eMMC storage, which is way faster and, despite its small size, still is sufficient for my purpose.
 I could now turn on the logging without worrying about file I/O killing the SD card.

 Over the past few years we start seeing [DNS-over-TLS](https://en.wikipedia.org/wiki/DNS_over_TLS) (aka "DOT") gaining more popularity.
 Suffice to say that  Android phones now come with so-called `"secure DNS"` enabled by default, which is a mere DOT.